Education & Training

 Under the university’s Interim Policy and Procedures on Student Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence, faculty and staff in certain roles are considered “Responsible Employees” and are required to share information about suspected misconduct to the Institutional Equity Specialist.
 UM-Flint offers an online training module to help better understand these responsibilities.

-A special guide has been developed by UM-Flint to help you make decisions about what to do when a sexual assault occurs.
+UM-Flint has developed a special guide to help you make decisions about what to do when a sexual assault occurs.

 The Department of Public Safety provides a Sexual Assault Awareness module.
 For more information on intimate partner violence and stalking, visit the U-M’s Abuse Hurts webpage.